Cloud-Integration-2021/docs/README.md

 ## CORS

-Les règles CORS (Cross Origin Resource Sharing) sont un ensemble de standard qui régissent l'accès à des ressources situées sur des domaines différents et permettent de sélectionner les en-têtes accessibles.

-En ayant un frontend et backend ségaré et n'utilisant pas le localhost, nous avons remarqué que certains en-têtes étaient bloqués par les CORS.
-Ainsi nous avons dû créer une Cache Policy et une Origin Policy afin de permettre la transmission des en-têtes.
+CORS (Cross Origin Resource Sharing) rules are a set of standards that govern access to resources located on different domains and allow to select the accessible headers.

+Having a separate frontend and backend and not using the localhost, we noticed that some headers were blocked by CORS.
+So we had to create a Cache Policy and an Origin Policy to allow the transmission of the headers.
+CORS (Cross Origin Resource Sharing) rules are a set of standards that govern access to resources located on different domains and allow to select the accessible headers.

 # Installation Steps